SkywardSyntax/STLViewer/README.md

 2. **Reduced Main Thread Load**: By offloading heavy computations to Web Workers, the main thread remains responsive, resulting in a smoother user experience.
 3. **Dynamic Performance Adjustment**: The performance factor slider allows users to dynamically adjust the performance settings based on their preferences and device capabilities.
 4. **Efficient Resource Utilization**: The optimizations ensure efficient utilization of system resources, including CPU and GPU, leading to better overall performance.

+### Chunking Logic for STL Rendering

+The application now includes chunking logic for STL rendering, which processes and renders the STL file in chunks every frame.
+This approach improves the rendering performance and allows for smoother visualization of large STL files.

+**Instructions for Using the Chunking Logic:**

+1. Upload an STL file using the file input.
+2. The application will automatically process and render the STL file in chunks every frame.
+3. The chunking logic ensures that the rendering process remains responsive and efficient, even for large STL files.

+**Benefits of the Chunking Logic:**

+1. **Improved Rendering Performance**: The chunking logic processes and renders the STL file in smaller chunks, reducing the load on the main thread and improving the overall rendering performance.
+2. **Smoother Visualization**: By rendering the STL file in chunks every frame, the application provides a smoother visualization experience, especially for large STL files.
+3. **Efficient Resource Utilization**: The chunking logic ensures efficient utilization of system resources, including CPU and GPU, leading to better overall performance.